realadammatthew/humbleberger/src/copy/did-yeshua-really-die-on-a-cross.md

 ---

-## The Cross: The Ultimate Sacrifice
+## The Tree: The Ultimate Sacrifice

 The Torah teaches that sin demands atonement through sacrifice (Leviticus 17:11).
 The Passover lamb’s blood saved Israel from death (Exodus 12).
-Yeshua, proclaimed by John the Baptist as “the Lamb of God who takes away the sin of the world” (John 1:29), fulfills this.
-His crucifixion, timed with Passover, is the perfect sacrifice—satisfying God’s justice and extending His mercy to all who believe.
+Yeshua, proclaimed by John the Baptist as “the Lamb of G-d who takes away the sin of the world” (John 1:29), fulfills this.
+His crucifixion, timed with Passover, is the perfect sacrifice—satisfying G-d’s justice and extending His mercy to all who believe.

 ---

-## The Resurrection: God’s Triumph
+## The Resurrection: G-d’s Triumph

-The cross is inseparable from the resurrection.
-Three days after His death, God raised Yeshua, proving His sacrifice was accepted and His claims true.
+The tree is inseparable from the resurrection.
+Three days after His death, G-d raised Yeshua, proving His sacrifice was accepted and His claims true.
 Isaiah 53:10-11 foretells the Servant living after suffering.
 Over 500 witnesses saw the risen Yeshua (1 Corinthians 15:6), and His Jewish disciples, transformed from fear to boldness, died proclaiming this truth.

 ---

 ## The Call: Trust the Crucified Messiah

-Dear friend, Yeshua’s crucifixion is no failure—it’s God’s plan to redeem you.
-He bore your sins on the cross, fulfilling the Tanakh’s promises.
+Dear friend, Yeshua’s crucifixion is no failure—it’s G-d’s plan to redeem you.
+He bore your sins on the tree, fulfilling the Tanakh’s promises.
 No one else matches the prophecies of Isaiah, Psalm 22, or Zechariah.
 He alone is the Messiah who died and rose to save us.

-We lovingly urge you: Repent and trust Yeshua today. **Romans 10:9** promises, “If you confess with your mouth that Yeshua is Lord and believe in your heart that God raised Him from the dead, you will be saved.”
-Open the Tanakh—read **Isaiah 53**, **Psalm 22**, **Zechariah 12**—and ask God to reveal His Messiah.
-Believing in Yeshua fulfills your Jewish heritage, embracing the One who completes God’s covenant.
+We lovingly urge you: Repent and trust Yeshua today. **Romans 10:9** promises, “If you confess with your mouth that Yeshua is L-RD and believe in your heart that G-d raised Him from the dead, you will be saved.”
+Open the Tanakh—read **Isaiah 53**, **Psalm 22**, **Zechariah 12**—and ask G-d to reveal His Messiah.
+Believing in Yeshua fulfills your Jewish heritage, embracing the One who completes G-d’s covenant.

 ---

 ## Final Word: Yeshua, Our Passover Lamb

-Yeshua, crucified and risen, is the Messiah who fulfills God’s promises to Israel and the world. **Zechariah 12:10** awaits: “They will look on Me, the One they have pierced.”
+Yeshua, crucified and risen, is the Messiah who fulfills G-d’s promises to Israel and the world. **Zechariah 12:10** awaits: “They will look on Me, the One they have pierced.”
 Until then, Yeshua calls: “Behold, I stand at the door and knock.
 If anyone hears My voice and opens the door, I will come in” (Revelation 3:20).

-Beloved, will you trust Yeshua, the Lamb of God, today?
+Beloved, will you trust Yeshua, the Lamb of G-d, today?